decredcommunity/outreach/pr-materials-march-2020.md

 ## Credibility Bullet Points

 - Decred is a top cryptocurrency by market cap (36)
-- Decred is known as the project with the most Bitcoin developers
 - Decred was created by former Bitcoin developers who faced issues with the way Bitcoin was governed and decided to pursue their own original project
 - Company Zero, one of the original Decred developers, helped develop btcsuite, an alternative full node Bitcoin implementation written in Go.
 Their code is highly-regarded in the crypto community and used by many leading projects such as Ethereum, BitGo, Factom, OpenBazaar and the Lightning Network.
-- Decred is a fork-resistant store of value, proven to be twenty times more expensive to attack than Bitcoin due to its hybrid PoW/PoS model (given equal parameters like hashrate and market cap)
+- Decred is a fork-resistant store of value, which would be ~20x more expensive to attack than Bitcoin due to its hybrid PoW/PoS model, given equal parameters like hashrate and market cap
-- Decred is the only non-Bitcoin Core based project to implement Lightning Network
+- Decred is one of the few projects with the capacity to deploy Lightning Network
 - Decred developers produced open-source software for the public good, including tools for atomic swaps, zkc secure chat, TumbleBit, DEX
 - Completed the first stakeholder-voted consensus change vote in the history of cryptocurrency
 - More than 80 contributors from 35 countries spanning five continents